 Knowledge of some of the most popular frameworks for mobile application development can also be a distinct advantage.
 React Native, Flutter, and Xamarin can each offer cross-platform solutions that can suit a wide range of mobile applications, for example.
 In short, the more practical skills and experience you can build in creating and publishing mobile apps for an audience, the better.

 Practical experience creating applications for both platforms is the best education you can get when it comes to learning to build better mobile apps.
-Problem-solving skills, mobile-specific abilities, and practical tools all come from experience working in the mobile domain.
+Problem-solving skills, mobile-specific abilities, and practical tools all come from following best practices while working in the mobile domain.

 While some previous experience or formal education can be an advantage when it comes to being a mobile app developer, a personal portfolio of applications published to the app store speaks volumes about a developer’s knowledge and abilities.
 The best indicator of what a developer can produce is to look at the applications they’ve published in the past.